-CONSENT FORM I hereby agree to participate in research regardepartment/organisation.
-I understand that I am part in any way to do so.
-I also understand that I can stop to continue and that this decision will not in any way affection. icipating voluntarily and without being forced his interview at any point should I not want to I understand that this is a research project whose purpose is not to benefit me personally.
+CONSENT FORM I hereby agree to participate in research regarding the interactive capabilities of my department/organisation.
+I understand that I am participating voluntarily and without being forced in any way to do so.
+I also understand that I can stop this interview at any point should I not want to continue and that this decision will not in any way affect me negatively.
+I understand that this is a research project whose purpose is not to benefit me personally.
 I have received the telephone number of a person to contact should I need to speak about any issues which may arise in this interview.
 I understand that my answers will remain confidential.
 I understand that (insert organisation's name) will use the results of the completed research.
 Signature of participant Date: I agree / do not agree to have the interview audiotaped.
 (Please select an option.)
 Signature of participant Date: